yunier-olivera/markdown-quarto-word-count/README.md

 The extension performs various text filtering to exclude certain elements such as code chunks, inline R code, HTML comments, and LaTeX figures and tables.

 The extension counts the remaining words and displays the count as an information message.
+It also automatically counts the number of words in any selected text.

 Some planned features for the extension include making it appear in the lower bar, adding shortcuts, and adding screenshots.